Best Puzzle Platformers 2025

 Levels are packed with tons of little details, secrets, challenges, and rewards that encourage you to experiment as you roll, dash, hop, and clone your way to victory.

-Next up is Inside, a critically-acclaimed 2.5D puzzle platformer from Playdead, the same developer behind Limbo.
+Next up is Inside, an acclaimed 2.5D puzzle platformer from Playdead, the same developer behind Limbo.

-Like the studio’s previous titles, Inside places a big emphasis on atmosphere, specifically creepy environments and characters.
+Like the studio’s previous titles, Inside places a substantial emphasis on atmosphere, specifically eerie environments and characters.

 In it, you play as an unnamed boy tasked with exploring a strange facility with multiple floors and areas while solving a series of platforming puzzles.